-The new technology was designed to remove heat from the thousands of microchips contained in anything from radars to high-performance computers and data centers.
-Though the cold plate was designed to be general purpose, Lockheed Martin has targeted the project at gallium-nitride (GaN) power amplifiers, which are widely used in electronic warfare and other military systems.
-Lower operating temperatures make these systems not only more powerful, but also vastly more efficient.
+Though the cold plate was designed to be general-purpose, Lockheed Martin has targeted the project at gallium nitride power amplifiers, which are slowly taking over electronic warfare and other defense applications.
+Operating at lower temperature could make these systems not only more powerful but also more efficient.

 The most common way to remove heat from electronics is using fans or materials like copper that divert heat from the chip.
-The problem is that these heat sinks get larger as processors become more powerful, adding size and weight to the system.
+The problem is that these heat sinks get larger as power amplifiers become more powerful, adding size and weight to the system.

-But liquid cooling systems are positioned closer to the chip than these more conventional heat sinks.
-Though these systems have long held promise, engineers have struggled to integrate practical designs into products.
+But liquid cooling can happen closer to the chip, making them smaller and easier to integrate with designs practically.
 Lockheed Martin's cold plate was designed with that problem in mind.
 It measures only 250 µm thick, 5 mm long, and 2.5 mm wide.

 The cold plate was developed as part of the Interchip/Intrachip Enhanced Cooling (ICECool) program run by the Defense Advanced Research Projects Agency , or DARPA.
-The program aims to bring liquid cooling right up against the chip, sending water through channels or pores etched into chip.
+The program aims to bring liquid cooling right up against chips, sending water through channels or pores etched into the gallium nitride.

-For Lockheed Martin, the long-term goal is “to see the ICECool program transition to something that will help the warfighter," said Denise Luppa, a program manager at Lockheed Martin who worked on the cold plate.
+For Lockheed Martin, the long-term goal is “to see the ICECool program transition to something that will help the warfighter," said Denise Luppa, a program manager at Lockheed Martin, in a blog post.
 "I think we’re getting close to that.”

-Going forward, Lockheed Martin is trying to develop an antenna prototype using the new cooling system.
-While early trials have focused on GaN semiconductors, the cold plate could also be used with gallium-arsenide and GaN-on-diamond wafers.
+Going forward, Lockheed Martin will create a prototype antenna with the new cooling system.
+While the defense contractor has focused GaN chips for now, the cold plate could also be used with gallium-arsenide and GaN-on-diamond wafers.